hejkeikei/pricing-component-with-toggle/README.md

 ### What I learned

 - CSS first-letter pseudo class
   The pseudo class first-letter only works for block element, the property vertical-align only works for inline element.
-Therefore, I turn my span into inline-block so that both first-letter and vertical-align work/.
+Therefore, I turn my span into inline-block so that both first-letter and vertical-align work.

 ```css
 span::first-letter {